Foliated manifolds, algebraic K-theory, and a secondary invariant: Abstract

 \section{Abstract}

+We introduce a $\C/\Z$-valued invariant of a foliated manifold with a stable framing and with a partially flat vector bundle.
+This invariant can be expressed in terms of integration in differential $K$-theory, or alternatively, in terms of $\eta$-invariants of Dirac operators and local correction terms.

+Initially, the construction of the element in $\C/\Z$ involves additional choices.
+But if the codimension of the foliation is sufficiently small, then this element is independent of these choices and therefore an invariant of the data listed above.

+We show that the invariant comprises various classical invariants like Adams' $e$-invariant, the $\rho$-invariant of twisted Dirac operators, or the Godbillon-Vey invariant from foliation theory.

-We introduce an $\C/\Z$-valued invariant for foliated manifolds and with partially flat vector bundles.
-Our main result is a formula for the invariant in terms of algebraic $K$-theory and a regulator.
+Using methods from differential cohomology theory we construct a regulator map from the algebraic $K$-theory of smooth functions on a manifold to its connective $K$-theory with $\C/\Z$ coefficients.
+Our main result is a formula for the invariant in terms of this regulator and integration in algebraic and topological $K$-theory.